-Prolific specifically allows for Instructional Manipulation Checks (IMCs), which are questions ``explicitly instruct a participant to complete a task in a certain way'' such as clicking a specific answer~\cite{prolific}.
-IMCs and other attention checks have been shown to increase the reliability of data, and have become relatively widely used~\cite{oppenheimer2009instructional, harborth_evaluating_2021, hauser2015sa, peer2021data, chandler2019online}.
-However, IMCs may also influence participants to change interpretation and assessment of subsequent questions~\cite{hauser2015sa}.
+Prolific specifically allows for Instructional Manipulation Checks (IMCs), which are questions that ``explicitly instruct a participant to complete a task in a certain way'' such as clicking a specific answer~\cite{prolific}.
+IMCs and other attention checks have been shown to increase the reliability of data, and have become relatively widely used~\cite{oppenheimer2009instructional,harborth_evaluating_2021,hauser2015sa,peer2021data,chandler2019online}.
+However, IMCs might also influence participants to change interpretation and assessment of subsequent questions~\cite{hauser2015sa}.

 Some research has also investigated comprehension, which involves checking that participants are able to understand instructions and explain them back to the researchers.
 This can be conducted in formats such as IMCs, or through textboxes asking users to summarize the instructions.
-However, these may not function exactly the same as attention checks, as prior work suggests those who fail attention checks may not be the same as those who do not comprehend instructions~\cite{berinsky2014separating}.
-While not exactly an attention check, prior work has also found that Instructional Manipulation Checks making sure participants understood instructions improved data quality~\cite{crump2013evaluating}.
-Prolific users also tend to outperform MTurk users on comprehension checks, and there appear to be positive correlations between correctly passing ACQs and comprehension questions~\cite{peer2021data}.
+However, these might not function exactly the same as attention checks, as prior work suggests those who fail attention checks may not be the same as those who do not comprehend instructions~\cite{berinsky2014separating}.
+Prior work has also found that Instructional Manipulation Checks making sure participants understood instructions improved data quality~\cite{crump2013evaluating}.
+Prolific users also tend to outperform MTurk users on comprehension checks, and there appears to be a positive correlation between correctly passing ACQs and comprehension questions~\cite{peer2021data}.

 CAPTCHAs are commonly discussed as a mechanism for improving data quality by eliminating bots from a dataset, however prior work has found that bot accounts are able to reliably pass CAPTCHAs~\cite{moss2018after}.